Dollywood Express: Silver Dollar City Tennessee

 In 1976, Jack and Pete Herschend bought Gold Rush Junction, renaming it Silver Dollar City Tennessee, making it a sister park to its Branson, Missouri attraction Silver Dollar City.
 The ride was renamed again.
 This time, instead of a minor text change, #192 was given a complete new look.
-She was painted black instead of Tweetsie green.
+It was painted black instead of Tweetsie green.
 It was also fitted with balloon stacks to give it a more western look.
-In 1977, the ride acquired 3 new locomotives from the WP&YR, #70, #71 and #72.
+In 1977, the ride acquired two new locomotives from the WP&YR, #70, and #71, along with spare parts from #72.

 Dollywood

 In 1986, Dolly Parton became part owner of the property, and the park was renamed Dollywood.
 The train ride itself was renamed to Dollywood Express.
-After the 2004 operating season, the park removed the balloon stacks, which were proving to be unpopular and gave the locomotives a new coat of paint.
-Since the removal of the balloon stacks, the locomotive's paint schemes have been constantly changing.
+After the 2004 operating season, the park removed the balloon stacks and gave the locomotives a new coat of paint.
+Since the removal of the balloon stacks, the locomotive's paint schemes have been revised.
+On February 24, 2026, Dollywood announced that they converted one of the locomotives from burning coal to oil to enable them to run more in unfavorable conditions.
+The conversion will also reduce maintenance and pollution.